 Finally, make a playlist of spooky songs to sing with your daycare kids during music time.

 Not sure which songs to add?
-No problem, here’s a great playlist on YouTube.
-And here’s one on Spotify.
+No problem, here’s a great Halloween playlist on YouTube.
+And here’s another Halloween playlist on Spotify.
 Listen to both playlists first to make sure the material is appropriate for your kids.

 Of course, your kids don’t have to just sit and listen to the songs.
 Turn music time into game time and have kids dance while the music is playing, then freeze when the music stops.